-Elie Weisel spent a life time trying to teach humanity that the Holocaust, genocide, race hatred, anti-semitism and persecution must be recognized and fought.
-Maybe G-d brought him to heaven just now, so the world would not break his heart!
-With his death, we have lost the last of the giants who unified our nation, stood for justice, defined our people, and reminded us of who we are.
+Elie Weisel spent a lifetime trying to teach humanity that the Holocaust, genocide, race hatred, anti-semitism and persecution must be recognized and fought.
+With the death of Elie Wiesel we have lost the last of the giants who unified our nation, stood for justice, defined our people, and reminded us of who we are.
 Who is like them today?
-We have lost the last of our leaders, and must pray for guidance and wisdom from our maker in heaven.